Bauhaus Weimar: Master and teacher

 Bauhaus Dessau: Master and teacher

 Oskar Schlemmer studied applied graphic design at a marquetry workshop in Stuttgart from 1903 to 1905.
-Between 1906 and 1910, he studied for one semester at the school of applied arts in Stuttgart and then received a scholarship to the city’s Akademie der bildende Künste (academy of art).
-In 1911–1912, Schlemmer worked as a freelance painter in Berlin and made contact with Herwarth Walden’s gallery, Der Sturm.
+Between 1906 and 1910, he studied for one semester at the school of applied arts in Stuttgart and then received a scholarship to the city’s Akademie der bildende Künste (Academy of Art).
+From 1911 to 1912, Schlemmer worked as a freelance painter in Berlin and made contact with Herwarth Walden’s gallery, Der Sturm.
 In 1912, he returned to Stuttgart and became one of Adolf Hölzel’s master students.
-In 1913–1914, he opened and directed the Neuer Kunstsalon (new art salon) in the Neckartor district.
+In 1913–1914, he opened and directed the Neuer Kunstsalon (New Art Salon) in the Neckartor district.
 Together with Willi Baumeister and Hermann Stenner, he designed murals for the main hall of the Deutscher Werkbund (German Work Federation) exhibition in Cologne in 1914.
 From 1914 to 1918, he served in the war.
 In 1920, he produced his first figurines for the Triadic Ballet, which was first performed in Stuttgart in 1922.

 From 1929 to 1932, Schlemmer held a professorship at the Staatliche Akademie für Kunst und Kunstgewerbe (state academy of art and applied art) in Breslau, where he directed the stagecraft class among others.
 This was followed in June 1932 by a professorship at the Vereinigte Staatsschulen für Kunst und Kunstgewerbe (united state schools of art and applied art) in Berlin.
 After being summarily dismissed in May 1933, he moved to Switzerland, where he stayed until 1934.
 In 1937, a first solo exhibition of Schlemmer’s work was held at the London Gallery.
 Although Schlemmer became a member of the Reichskulturkammer (Reich Culture Chamber), his work was denounced as ‘degenerate art’.
 In 1938, he worked at a store selling painters’ supplies in Stuttgart.
 In 1939 to 1940, he was commissioned to camouflage barracks.
 In 1940, he set up a laboratory for lacquer technology trials at the lacquer factory of Kurt Herbert in Wuppertal where many of his colleagues, such as Willi Baumeister, Gerhard Marcks and Georg Muche, also worked.